Black Wall Street Movement Membership

-Prominent professionals like Dr. A.C.
-Jackson transcended, if only temporarily, the color line.
+Prominent professionals like Dr. Andrew Cheesten Jackson transcended, if only temporarily, the color line.
 Dr. Jackson, christened the most able Negro surgeon in America by the Mayo brothers (of Mayo Clinic fame), treated patients of all races.

-The most prominent Tulsan killed in the riot was Dr. A.C.
-Jackson, a 40-year-old surgeon living at 523 N. Detroit Ave.
-According to Jackson's white neighbor, former police commissioner and retired judge John Oliphant, Jackson had raised his hands to surrender to a group of whites when two of them shot Jackson dead in what Oliphant called "cold-blooded murder."
+The most prominent Tulsan killed in the riot was Dr. Jackson, a 42-year-old surgeon living at 523 North Detroit Avenue According to Jackson's white neighbor, former police commissioner and retired judge John Oliphant, Dr Jackson had raised his hands to surrender to a group of whites when two of them shot Dr. Jackson dead in what Oliphant called "cold-blooded murder."

-Born in Memphis and raised in Guthrie, where his father was a law officer, Dr. Jackson graduated from Meharry Medical College in Nashville, practiced for awhile in Tulsa and Claremore, then trained as a surgeon in Memphis.
+Dr. Jackson graduated from Meharry Medical College in Nashville, practiced for awhile in Tulsa and Claremore, Oklahoma then trained as a surgeon in Memphis, Tennessee.
 His work was such that he attracted the attention of the Mayo Brothers, and in 1919 he returned to Tulsa as a specialist in "chronic diseases and surgery for women."

 Dr. Jackson lived on what was one of the most exclusive blocks in all of Greenwood.
 His neighbors included Booker T. Washington High School principal E.W.
 Woods, Tulsa Star publisher A.J.
 Smitherman and physician R.T.
 Bridgewater.